sdss/valis/README.md

 ```
 This will start a local web server at `http://localhost:8000/valis/`.
 The API documentation will be located at `http://localhost:8000/valis/docs`.
 Or to see the alternate documentation, go to `http://localhost:8000/valis/redoc/`

 By default, the app will try to cache some route responses to a Redis database in localhost.
-If you don't have a Redis instance running you can use `memcached` for testing.
-To do so, edit `~/.config/sdss/valis.yaml` and add `cache_backend: memcached`.
+If you don't have a Redis instance running you can use `in-memory` for testing (this caches the response directly in RAM).
+To do so, edit `~/.config/sdss/valis.yaml` and add `cache_backend: in-memory`.

 ### Database Connection